vladimir-berlin/cv-builder/src/Volodymyr_Bezkorovainyi_CV.md

 ## **Professional Summary**

+Hands-on Solution and Software Architect with over 20 years of experience delivering complex systems across cloud, embedded, and web platforms.

+Over the last 6 years at Deutsche Bahn, worked at the intersection of **embedded systems, IoT, AI/computer vision, and cloud** technologies, shaping next-generation autonomous train solutions and high-precision 3D mapping platforms.

-Hands-on Solution and Software Architect with over 20 years of experience delivering complex systems across cloud, embedded, and web platforms. **Extensive background in digital maps and navigation**, having contributed to platforms used by **Microsoft**, major **Automotive OEMs**, and **Deutsche Bahn** through roles at Nokia, HERE Technologies, and Deutsche Bahn.
+**Extensive background in digital maps and navigation**, having contributed to platforms used by **Microsoft**, major **Automotive OEMs**, and **Deutsche Bahn** through roles at Nokia, HERE Technologies, and Deutsche Bahn.

 Skilled in building and scaling cross-functional teams from the ground up — from hiring and tech stack selection to goal setting and delivery.
 Focused on business impact through pragmatic, scalable architecture.